Chairing a Meeting Can Conjure up an Image of Parish Councils or Council Committees With Old Fuddy-Duddies Moving at a Slow Pace

 The reality is that it is harder said than done.
 This is because most informal everyday office meetings happen too frequently and the business moves at too much speed, for an objective of the meeting to be agreed upon at every meeting.
 You may argue that if each meeting had an objective we might achieve more.
 You’d be right.
 Meetings have been happening for so long and are such habitual behaviour that we have to be practical about what is possible.
 And that is to make reasonable changes to the meeting protocol that will make the biggest changes.

 Realistically, we could spend a minute or two, at the start of the meeting agreeing with the group on one simple and overriding objective.
 Accepting that there are many discussions to be had and many smaller objectives to be achieved, yet one common objective would keep the group on track.
 For example, if the group was meeting to discuss sales performance then the objective of the meeting might be to have 3 new and practical ideas to find new leads.
-The chairperson should write this onto a flipchart (The power of the pen – Don’t underestimate that he/she that has the pen and stands next to the flipchart has the power!).
+The chairperson should write this onto a flipchart (The power of the pen – Don’t underestimate that whom has the pen and stands next to the flipchart has the power!).

 3. Capture the Actions